undeadwanderer/undead-userscripts/derpibooru-forum-filter/README.md

 - **derpibooru-forum-filter-1.0-derpi4u-legacy.user.js** - A legacy version which uses the original Derpi4U script, the filter words are separated with commas.
 - **derpibooru-forum-filter-1.0-legacy.user.js** - A legacy version which doesn't use any libraries and is set up by editing the `markerWords` variable in the code itself, the filter words are separated with commas.

+### Requirements:
+- Violentmonkey if you're on Firefox and use any Derpi4U variant of the script.

 ### Installation:

 - Open the file of the version of the script you'd prefer to use and click "raw", your userscript version should recognize it.